Above the fold remains an important part of website design, even though it’s become more and more complex with each passing year.

-This is where known brands have an advantage, as there is little for the “certain visitor” to learn about a product or service.
+This is where known brands have an advantage because there is little for this type of visitor to learn about their product or service.
 In these cases, placing a call to action above the fold is only a matter of convenience.

-Placement Of Ads
+Placement of Ads